bhuvanchandmaddi/DevopsMiniProjects/project2/ReadMe.md

-# Nginx deployment in kubernetes cluster
+# Nginx deployment in kubernetes cluster using helm charts
 This project contains helm chart, which is used to deploy nginx application in kubernetes cluster and expose it using NodePot service

 ## Pre-requisites